Nicole-Cupp/personal-Portfolio/README.md

 I decided to stick with black, white, grays, and a gold accent for my color palette.

 05/11/2022 - First version of portfolio completed.
+            10:04 PM - Ran into issue uploading files to Git/Github.
+Testing now to see if I can push code to GitHub without issue.